AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/database_configuration/readme.md

 > Even if multiple components need access to the database, the configuration only needs to be defined once.

-To set it up, [EonaX-Shared-Resources repo](https://github.com/AmadeusITGroup/EonaX-Shared-Resources/tree/main), either:
+To set it up, under [EonaX-Shared-Resources repo](https://github.com/AmadeusITGroup/EonaX-Shared-Resources/tree/main), either:

 - Go to deployment/connector and update the [variables.tf](https://github.com/AmadeusITGroup/EonaX-Shared-Resources/blob/main/deployment/connector/variables.tf) file by replacing the default values: